 the office's recommendation for corrective action, the records shall

-be referred to the Associate Commissioner of the Consumer Protection
+be referred to the assistant commissioner for recommendation to the

 at the end of the secondary review, the facility has a right to a

 hearing, in accordance with a hearing request referenced in §133.121(9)

 of this title (relating to Enforcement Action), and Government Code,